pmitros/school-committee/README.md

 --------------------

 The Cambridge School District is performing greatly below its potential.
-CPSD spends [$27,569 per student](http://profiles.doe.mass.edu/state_report/ppx.aspx) -- more than [double](https://nces.ed.gov/fastfacts/display.asp?id=66) the national average and the fourth highest in the state.
-CPSD has connections to top education programs at schools such as MIT, Harvard, Lesley, and Tufts.
+We spend [$27,569 per student](http://profiles.doe.mass.edu/state_report/ppx.aspx) -- more than [double](https://nces.ed.gov/fastfacts/display.asp?id=66) the national average and the fourth highest in the state.
+We have connections to top education programs at schools such as MIT, Harvard, Lesley, and Tufts.
 We have some of the greatest teachers in Massachusetts.
-However, CPSD still has several several failing schools.
+However, we still have several several failing schools.
 Many richer parents are choosing to leave the district, either for the suburbs or private schools, while many poorer children are failing basic math and literacy exams.
 We know how to